 Hannah Taub: Copenhagen is clean, green, bike-friendly.

 Tell us about your favorite moment or a highlight of the semester.

-MT: Both times that I went camping: the Swedish Camping Safari, and the Outdoor Adventure Living & Learning Community (LLC) weekend where we camped at Tyreso national park.
-Those two weekends were spent in the Swedish outdoors and they were extremely beautiful, some of the most beautiful places I have been in my life.
-In these two weekends, I made a closer connection to Sweden, and a closer connection to some of my friends at DIS Stockholm.
+MT: Camping with my Outdoor Adventure Living & Learning Community (LLC) weekend where we camped at Tyreso national park.
+I loved being in the Swedish outdoors and they were extremely beautiful, some of the most beautiful places I have been in my life.
+I made a closer connection to Sweden, and a closer connection to some of my friends at DIS Stockholm.
 We picked endless blueberries, climbed through caves, watched the sunrise on top of a mountain, and so many other amazing things.
 I will treasure these memories and experiences for years to come.